Green Party of the United States

 http://www.afpnet.org/tier3_cd.cfm?folder_id=898&content_item_id=9988

-The Green Party of the United States voting system is free software, licensed under the GNU General Public License (GPL).
+The voting software used by the Green Party of the United States is free software, licensed under the General Public License v2 (GPL).